magna25/Attack-Lab/Phase 2.md

 So our goal is to modify the %rdi register and store our cookie in there.

-So you have to write some assembly code for that task, create a file called phase2.s and write the below code, replacing the cookie and return address with yours
+So you have to write some assembly code for that task, create a file called phase2.s and write the below code, replacing the cookie and  with yours

 ```
   movq $0x434b4b70,%rdi /* move your cookie to register %rdi */
-  pushq $0x0040178c     /* push the address of touch2 to the stack */
   retq                  /* return */
 ```